artsandmetaphysics/goodlifeodyssey/notes/the-master-and-margarita.md

 ---
 title: >
-  "The Master and Margarita"
+  _The Master and Margarita_
 description: >
-  My thoughts, a summary, and a brief analysis of the theme of belief in the supernatural within the Russian classic "The Master and Margarita."
+  My thoughts, a summary, and a brief analysis of the theme of belief in the supernatural within the Russian classic _The Master and Margarita_.
 type: note
 status: incomplete
 ---